 Signos

-The Project is located in the Santa Cruz Province of Argentina, on the Northern edge of the Deseado Massif, Figure 1, approximately 75 Km to the NW of the new Don Nicolas Mine which is currently in construction.
-The project is accessed from Fitzroy on 80 km of unpaved roads and farm tracks and is adjacent to the Luna Roja project to the North.
+The Signos Project is located in the Santa Cruz Province of Argentina, on the northern edge of the Deseado Massif, (see Figure 1).
+The Project is approximately 75 km northwest of Cerrado Gold’s Don Nicolas Mine, which is currently in production.
+The Project is accessed from Fitzroy on 80 km of unpaved roads and farm tracks and is adjacent to the Luna Roja project to the North.

 Figure 1, Deseado Massif, Magnaterra Minerals Property Map.